OCamlPro/owi/example/c/README.md

            do not display a value for each symbol

        -o FILE, --output=FILE
-           Write output to a file.
+           Output the generated .wasm or .wat to FILE.

        -O VAL (absent=3)
            specify which optimization level to use